 The moment where his son Johnny, played by Sam Strike, came out as gay is also in the running to be named the year's most spectacular scene.

-Danny faces competition in the sexiest male stakes from Coronation Street's Ryan Thomas, Emmerdale's Matthew Wolfenden and Danny Mac and Ashley Taylor Dawson from Hollyoaks.
+Dyer faces competition in the sexiest male stakes from Coronation Street's Ryan Thomas, Emmerdale's Matthew Wolfenden and Danny Mac and Ashley Taylor Dawson from Hollyoaks.

 Coronation Street's Michelle Keegan could celebrate her dramatic exit from the soap by winning the sexiest female award for the second year running.